HyperEnclave/hyperenclave/README.md

 #### SGX SDK Samples

 You can run TEE applications developed based on [Intel SGX SDK](https://github.com/intel/linux-sgx).
 All the SGX SDK's sample codes are preinstalled in our docker image at `/opt/intel/sgxsdk/SampleCode`.
-Here is a sample (Command should be done inside Docker container):
+Here are two samples (Command should be done inside Docker container):

+- SampleEnclave
 ```bash
 $ cd /opt/intel/sgxsdk/SampleCode/SampleEnclave
 $ make